-- All settings stored in the called-up profile are automatically applied. - The called-up profile is assigned to the remote control being used at the time. - If the profile is already assigned to a different remote control, this profile will apply to both remote controls.
+- 2. "Driver profiles" - 3.
+Select driver profile. - 4.
+"OK" - All settings stored in the called-up driver profile are automatically applied. - The called-up driver profile is assigned to the remote control being used at the time. - If the driver profile is already assigned to a different remote control, this driver profile will apply to both remote controls.